mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 Andrew's process always stuck with me as the right way to treat people, so I've tried to apply that mentality in hiring for any position.

 Most people were appreciative of the detailed feedback.
-One person

-If the candidate's answers to the sample questions were below what I expected, I put them into the `questions-reject` folder.
+One person felt that my criteria were too narrow, and I ended up changing the question based on his feedback.

-Of candidates who answered the questions, I put X of Y in the `questions-reject` folder (XX%).
+Of candidates who answered the questions, I put 18 of 20 (90%) in the `questions-reject` folder.

 ### maybe-trial-hire